hzeller/augenmass/README.md

 ![sample-image][sample-image]

 Basic UI:
-   * Open augenmass.html with a browser.
+   * Open augenmass.html in your filesystem with a browser.
    * Enter path (or URI) to background image.
 Press the `Measure` button.
+     (Nothing is uploaded anywhere, this is just used locally by your browser).
    * Draw lines.
 First click first point, second click second point.
 ESC key if you want to cancel the current line.
    * Double-click on a number to enter some value.
 The other lines are